ShinyColorsWiki/php-rss-merge/README.md

 ==============
 A simple and extensible RSS feed merger.

-PHP ^5.6 or ^7.0 with simplexml extension required.
+PHP ^7.0 with simplexml extension required.

 Install
 -------
 Download to dist folder and run
 `$ composer update`

-Please configure web server to only can be access the `index.php`
+Please configure web server to only can be access the `index.php` and `feed.php`

 Config
 ------